GyrosOfWar/youtube-dl-rs/README.md

 [<img alt="Crates.io" src="https://img.shields.io/crates/v/youtube_dl">](https://crates.io/crates/youtube_dl)

+**NOTE**: The name for this library is a bit misleading, it currently does not support `youtube-dl` as its development seems to be very slow recently, it does support `yt-dlp`, which has diverged from `youtube-dl` in some ways, but sees a lot more development.

-Runs youtube-dl and parses its JSON output.
+Runs yt-dlp and parses its JSON output.
 Example:
 ```rust
 use youtube_dl::YoutubeDl;